maxxk/programming-languages/presentations/01-Introduction.md

 <span style="font-size: 0.5em">Source: C.Petzold.
 Code</span>

 # Microcode
-Current CPUs are not hardwired.
+Modern CPUs are not hardwired.
 The connections between logic units at the opcode execution time are maintained by the microcode — sequence of bit packages describing the signals at each clock.
 <div class="twocolumn">

   <div class="fullwidth">